888-831-0809

 “EDC: Gear That is Worth the Weight”

 Business casual is much the same minus the tie and minus the ‘matched’ requirement.
 You can mix and match khakis and a blazer, or stick with the matched set, just lose the tie.
 Remember, business casual is for casual business, like a seminar or a lunch with a colleague.
+For khakis, I really like the Dockers WorkDay and for jeans I cannot recommend the Lee Extreme Motion highly enough.

 Casual should be considered a polo and jeans.
 This way, you won’t show up to the event in your subdued American flag hat, 5.11s and Merrells wondering why people are looking at you funny.